How do I set up API Gateway with my own CloudFront distribution?

 Set up a GET method for your API

-Deploy your API and identify your API's invoke URL
+Deploy your API and identify your API invoke URL

 1. Deploy your API to a stage.

-2. At the top of the Stage Editor pane, copy the Invoke URL to your clipboard.
+2. At the head of the Stage Editor pane, copy the Invoke URL for the GET HTTP method of the greetings resource to your clipboard.

 Test your API for a 200 OK response

-To confirm that your API returns a 200 OK response, test your API's invoke URL using the API Gateway console, the Postman app, or curl.
+To confirm that your API returns a 200 OK response, test your API invoke URL through the API Gateway console, the Postman app, or curl.
+For more information about Postman and curl, see the Postman website and the curl website.

-To test your API for a 200 OK response using curl
+Use curl to test your API for a 200 OK response

 For Linux, run the following command: